 It’s not an amazing place to live nor the safest one, but Buenos Aires is fascinating.
 So do your research, see how you and your lifestyle can fit into the city, make some friends, and go for it.

-Healthcare in Buenos Aires is excellent.
+FAQ’s on Safety in Buenos Aires

 Though Buenos Aires isn’t exactly like other South American cities, it also isn’t exactly like developed Western cities.
 Simon Kuznet (a super famous economist) once said there are “four sorts of countries: developed, underdeveloped, Japan, and Argentina.”
 So Buenos Aires has a legacy of richness and potential that’s now sort of crumbled away.
 But the only sort of.
 There are still some issues though…